 Booking Flights If you are staying in or connecting via Athens then the easiest way to get to and from the gulet is to fly.
 There are a number of airlines that offer domestic flights in Greece such as Aegean Airlines and Olympic Air.
 Both Airlines have a wide selection of flights on these days.
 The cheapest way to book flights is directly with the airline online.

 Please note: Flights are subject to change.
 Please contact the airline for exact details.

 If you prefer to book with a travel agent, we are happy to recommend specialists in a number of countries around the world, please contact our office for more details.

-Travel insurance is a requirement of our booking conditions and we recommend you investigate the options thoroughly to make sure that your trip is properly covered.
+Travel Insurance Travel insurance is a requirement of our booking conditions and we recommend you investigate the options thoroughly to make sure that your trip is properly covered.
 Please be advised some insurers may require you to take out a policy within 15-20 days of booking your holiday to receive all of their insurance benefits.

-If you would prefer not to take out travel insurance please let us know.
-We would require you to complete and return to us a travel insurance waiver form.
+Visas A Visa is required to pass through Turkish customs during the cruise.
 Visas are easily obtained online at eVisa and must be purchased before you travel.

 Citizens of European Union or Schengen Treaty member states need no visa for Greece, those from the United States, Canada and Australia do not need to apply for a visa to visit Greece for trips of less than 90 days duration.